 "Aha!
 Now I'm on t'you," he said, handing me the wheel and gripping the stern rail behind him as if preparing a casual declamation to the crew.
 "It is to do with the nat'ral order of things."
 Some about us, some within us.
 It is wiser to sail out of the port with the tide, not agin't, though not impossible.
 You must sail around Cape Horn, not through the continent, though Balboa showed you could do it th'other way if you must."

 "These are facts of nature," I protested, remembering my own philosophers, "not of men."

 "They are the same, Woodwork.
 Take our own example.
 In the pursuit of oil, men have set up corporations and agreements with understandings as to how ships shall be built and outfitted and crewed and finally sailed and profits distributed.
 The shareholders in the corporation of this vessel Sussex have appointed Mott to be its master, and he has ta'en Tack and Starbuck and me to be aship wi' him.
 I ha' ta'en you.
 The natural order of things is what man has made it.
-I am party to the contract the same as you or Mott and good Starbuck, and it is no more natural that I should throw him over than 'tis that we should stop hunting whales or that they should surrender themselves to our cull."
+I am party to the contract the same as you or Mott and good Starbuck, and it is no more natural I should throw him over than 'tis we should stop hunting whales or they should surrender themselves to our cull."

 I lit a pipe.
 Ezekiel lit his.

 "Ezekiel, you compare the killing of a beast to a parlay with our second mate on how he might trim the sail to greater mutual advantage?"

 He laughed.
 "Woodwork, you have me at the tip, 'tis true.
 The logic's structure is sounder than th'example.
 But you can easily afford to cut some slack.
 The form of the thing stays true the whole time."